 - 1/4 cup / 60ml Bourbon

-Cook your bacon over medium heat until it crisps then remove from pan.
-If there is a considerable amount of fat then remove from the pan as well.
-A max of around 1 tbsp bacon fat should be left.
+- Fry bacon over medium heat until crispy with the fat fully rendered.
+If there is a considerable amount of fat then remove it from the pan as well (around 1 tbsp leftover to fry the onion is fine).

-Turn the heat to low and begin frying your onions.
-You want to fry them for a good 20-25mins to caramelize them and bring out as much sweetness as possible.
+- Add in the onion and fry until it begins to pick up colour, then turn the heat to low.
+You want to fry it for a good 20-25mins to caramelize them and bring out as much sweetness as possible.
 If they begin to brown/char the heat is too high.
-Stir occasionally until deep golden and sticky.
+Stir occasionally until deep golden, soft and sticky.

-Crank back up to a medium heat and stir in your sugar, maple syrup, balsamic vinegar, apple cider vinegar, bourbon and coffee, then add your bacon.
-Allow to reduce until some of the liquid soaks up and becomes sticky.
-Test for seasoning and adjust accordingly.
+- Turn the heat back up to medium heat and add the bacon back in.
+Stir in sugar, maple syrup, balsamic vinegar, apple cider vinegar, bourbon and coffee.
+Bring to a gentle simmer for around 15-20mins and allow to reduce until the liquid soaks up and becomes sticky.
+Test for seasoning and adjust if desired.

-Pop in a food processor and blitz until desired texture.
+- Pop in a food processor and blitz until desired texture (see notes for storage).